 Enquire online: Bespoke kitchens, from £32,000, The Secret Drawer

-Deep-toned woods such as walnut and mahogany are set to return to the kitchen.
+Traditional country kitchen ideas, such as deep-toned woods like walnut and mahogany, are set to return.
 ‘We’ve seen a surge in requests for dark timbers,’ says Emily Chew, senior furniture designer at The Secret Drawer.

 ‘We love how they add depth and natural richness, not to mention a nod to the past, which is just perfect for older country homes.’
 Here, the rich walnut island unit has been beautifully paired with Farrow & Ball’s Mahogany paint on the wall cabinets.